10 time-saving HYROX workout tips for beginners

 Master 'compromised running'

-Be sure to practice transitioning quickly between exercises and running (and vice versa), and focus on maintaining good running form even when fatigued
+Be sure to practise transitioning quickly between exercises and running (and vice versa), and focus on maintaining good running form even when fatigued

 06

 Each station in HYROX has specific movement standards that must be met to avoid time penalties or disqualification.
-It’s crucial to familiarize yourself with these ahead of the race and practice adhering to them (especially when fatigued).
+It’s crucial to familiarise yourself with these ahead of the race and practise adhering to them (especially when fatigued).
 This is particularly important for exercises like Wall Balls and Burpee Broad Jumps where 'no reps' are common (which cost time and energy).

 07